 Many San Diego beaches offer manual and/or power beach wheelchairs that may be borrowed or rented on a first-come-first-serve basis or by making an advanced reservation, including Mission Beach, Pacific Beach, Ocean Beach, Coronado Beach, Silver Strand State Beach, Imperial Beach, La Jolla Shores Beach, and Oceanside Harbor Beach.
 At Mission Beach, both a manual and power beach wheelchair are available.
+A floating beach wheelchair for the water is at Moonlight State Beach, see details below.

 - City of San Diego (Mission Beach, Ocean Beach, La Jolla Shores): (619) 525-8247 or (619) 221-8899